Indian rupee hits 80 per dollar: Good news for exporters, bad news for students

 The Indian Rupee hitting the psychological mark of 80 spelled well for domestic exporters while ushering in financial worries among Indian students studying abroad.
 The Rupee steadied on Tuesday after the currency crossed 80.05 per dollar earlier.
-But the drop in value against the US Dollar has come as a shock to many:
+But the drop in value against the US Dollar has come as a shock to many.

 Students studying abroad